openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 - *domainname.com*
 - www.*domainname.com*
-- www.api.*domainname.com*
+- api.*domainname.com*
-- www.auth.*domainname.com*
+- auth.*domainname.com*
-- www.admin.*domainname.com*
+- admin.*domainname.com*
-- www.img.*domainname.com*
+- img.*domainname.com*

 Advantage of first setting up domains is that Let's Encrypt configures the SSL certificates immediately.

 The main domain will be redirect to the non www.

-If you have no domain, an alternative is xip.io which sends certain domain names automatically to your IP.
-For instance

-- www.api.*178.128.136.92.xip.io*
-- www.auth.*178.128.136.92.xip.io*

 For convenience sake we also advice adding a wildcard subdomain that users can use to create websites through the admin panel without having to create a DNS record every time.
 Cert manager will automatically generate an SSL cert.
 Something like this:

-- **.stem.denhaag.nl*
+- \*.*openstad.denhaag.nl*

-You can add this below in the custom-values.yml in order for the admin panel to display this in the frontend.
+You can add this as wildcardHost, only openstad.denhaag.nl without the asterisk, below in the custom-values.yml in order for the admin panel to display this to the users.

 ###5.
 Clone the Kubernetes Repository